This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Bring me a stone,” Namazu told her.

 Galil!”
 Namazu shouted.
 He looked at her with wild eyes.
-“Put this on,” she ordered him as she thrust a wooden cross into his hands, “Take these amphorae into the desert and bury them.
-Mark the place where you bury them, and I will reward you.”
+“Put this on.”
+She thrust a wooden cross into his hands, “Take these amphorae into the desert and bury them.
+Mark the place.
+I will reward you.”

 FreakyPoet: "you made me laugh, made me cry, both are hard to do.
 I spent most of the night reading your story, captivated.
 This is why you get full stars from me.
 Thanks for the great story!"